Entropic uncertainty relations from equiangular tight frames and their applications: Introduction

-In this paper, we consider entropic uncertainty relations for a quantum measurement built of the states of an equiangular tight frame.
+In this paper, we consider entropic uncertainty relations for a quantum measurement built of the states of an ETF.
 Potential applications in quantum information science will be mentioned as well.
 The paper is organized as follows.
-In Section \ref{sec2}, the required material on complex tight frames is briefly recalled.
+In Sec. \ref{sec2}, the required material on complex tight frames is briefly recalled.
 Section \ref{sec3} is devoted to estimate from above the corresponding index of coincidence, whence many results will be obtained.
-The proposed approach is a natural development of the treatment of \cite{rastmubs}.
-In Section \ref{sec4}, we formulate entropic uncertainty relations for quantum measurements assigned to ETFs.
+Fine-grained uncertainty relations are examined in Sec. \ref{sec4}.
+In Sec. \ref{sec5}, we formulate entropic uncertainty relations for quantum measurements assigned to ETFs.
 To quantify the amount of related uncertainties, the R\'{e}nyi and Tsallis entropies are both used.
-In Section \ref{sec5}, the derived relations are discussed in application to entanglement detection and steering inequalities.
-In Section \ref{sec5}, we conclude the paper with a summary of the results.
+In Sec. \ref{sec6}, the derived relations are applied to entanglement detection, inequalities for conditional von Neumann entropies and quantum coherence.
+In Sec. \ref{sec7}, we conclude the paper with a summary of the results.